-25 Requirements relating to the cooling and storage of milk for raw milk products
+25 Requirements relating to the cooling and storage of milk for raw milk cheese

-(1) Milk for raw milk products must be cooled to a maximum temperature of 6°C within two hours of milking.

-(2) Milk for raw milk products that is stored must be kept at a temperature not exceeding 5°C while in storage.

-(3) Subclause (1) does not apply if the dairy primary production business uses a documented alternative to the method prescribed by that subclause.

-(4) Subclauses (1) and (2) do not apply to milk that is processed within two hours of it being milked.

-(5) Milk for raw milk products must be kept separate from milk used or intended to be used for dairy products that are not raw milk products.
+- (1) Milk for raw milk cheese must be cooled to a maximum temperature of 6°C within two hours of milking. - (2) Subclause (1) does not apply if the dairy primary production business uses a documented alternative to the method prescribed by that subclause. - (3) Milk for raw milk cheese that is stored must be kept at a temperature not exceeding 5°C while in storage. - (4) Milk for raw milk cheese must be kept separate from milk used or intended to be used for dairy products that are not a raw milk cheese.

-Clause 25 specifies prescriptive cooling and storage temperature requirements for milk for raw milk products as well as a requirement for a separate storage system.
+Clause 25 specifies prescriptive cooling and storage temperature requirements for milk for raw milk cheese as well as a requirement for a separate storage system.